 Once your group is all set up, it starts to get really fun.
 You can invite your church to join you on faithlife.com with a simple email import, or you can invite people one by one.
 Either way, your church group will be the best place for your congregation to find out what’s coming up, how they can pray for one another, and which Christian books and shows you'd suggest starting with.
 Small groups and youth groups can set up online meetings, parents can share ideas for family discipleship, and people in need can be matched with people who want to help.

 So your church group is built, you’ve got events and content to share, and your congregation has joined.
 Now what?
 Every church is different, but here are a few ways you can keep building unity and opportunity:

 - Add group moderators and admins.
 Once you’ve got your subgroups set up, you’ll want to choose another person or two to help you facilitate the conversation.
 One huge way group admins and moderators help: they can be cheerleaders so everyone gets excited about digital discipleship.

 - Take some time to train your staff and subgroup leaders.
 You can show them the simple how-to stuff (how to create events, reading plans, and more), but you can also encourage them to think about creative ways that online tools make discipleship possible, even at a distance.

 - Play around with other features in your church group.
 We’ve only scratched the surface of what you can do on faithlife.com.
 You can post digital bulletins, update your church directory, and schedule follow-up with members, among other things.

 - Explore other Faithlife tools.
 Your church group on Faithlife is completely free.
-You can also add online giving through Faithlife Giving (now offering our best rates without a subscription fee for 6 months) or a free church website through Faithlife Sites.
+You can also add online giving through Faithlife Giving or a free church website through Faithlife Sites.
 All these tools work together from your church group, making it easy to keep everyone on the same page.